KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/update-keller-lora-device.md

 <!--- TODO -->

+**Note:** Link check is working with device firmware >= 20.34 only Be aware that the link check function initiates downlink traffic which can cause more transfer costs and can limiting also the maximum sending interval.
+The power consumption of the device will also increase.
+Therefore, we do not recommend using this function.
+Please use the "Rejoin" function instead.

 ![LoRa Link Check Wizard](../../LoRa_WizardLinkCheck.png  "LoRa Link Check Wizard")

 ## Rejoin

-Devices with Firmware>20.34 can have a ReJoin interval that helps to fix troubles with LoRa Network Servers (Hello Swisscom)
+Devices with firmware >= 20.34 can have a Rejoin interval that helps to fix troubles with LoRa Network Servers (Hello Swisscom)
   - Default/Recommended: Interval time of 14 days

 ![LoRa Rejoin Wizard](../../LoRa_WizardRejoin.png  "LoRa Rejoin Wizard")